COVID-19: What You Need to Know | Click here

 Read Moreby CancerCare

-Fact sheet includes the following sections: changes that can occur during and after treatment, talk to your doctor about intimacy, talk to your partner or spouse
+This fact sheet discusses changes that can occur because of treatment, talking to your doctor about intimacy, and includes tips on how to be open with your partner or spouse.

 Read Moreby American Cancer Society